marc-gilles/marc-gilles.github.io/content/authors/admin/_index.md

 ## About Me

 I am a behavioural ecologist investigating the role of odours and olfaction in birds.
-In partiular, I study whether birds use odours for inter- and intraspecific communication.To do so, I conduct chemical analyses, multivariate statistical analyses and behavioural experiments on different bird species (plovers, pied flycatchers, blue tits) in the wild.
+I study whether birds use odours for inter- and intraspecific communication by combining chemical analyses, multivariate statistical analyses and behavioural experiments on different bird species (plovers, pied flycatchers, blue tits) in the wild.